Medical Abortion – “Abortion Pill” (RU-486)

 Cramping and bleeding are an expected part of ending a pregnancy.
 Usually, these symptoms mean that the treatment is working.
-However, cramping and bleeding can happen, yet the medications do not completely pass the pregnancy.
-This is why you must have follow up approximately one week after the initial visit.
-It is rare but possible to begin bleeding after taking the first medication, mifepristone.
-Additionally, once you take the second medication, misoprostol, your body will begin the miscarriage process.
-Your bleeding may be similar to, or greater than, a heavy period.
-After passing the pregnancy, lighter bleeding and spotting may continue until the start of your next menstrual period.
-If you soak through two thick, full-size sanitary pads per hour for two hours or if you are concerned about heavy bleeding, contact our office.
+But sometimes you can get cramping and bleeding and still be pregnant.
+This is why you must return to our office in for in town patients, and to a specified lab for out of town patients, in 6-10 days after the initial visit.
+If you are not already bleeding after taking Mifeprex, you probably will begin to bleed once you take misoprostol.
+Your bleeding may be similar to, or greater than, a normal heavy period.
+If you soak through two thick full-size sanitary pads per hour for two hours or if you are concerned about heavy bleeding, contact us.

-You will have an appointment scheduled for your check-up one week after your abortion.
+- You will have an appointment scheduled for your check-up or lab work one week after your abortion.

 - Temperature is ever 100.4 degrees.